 Somewhere in the middle of this confusion a man approached us.
 He looked familiar and remembered that we were Canadian.
 Neither of us could remember where we met him but, mindful of our previous failure to book a taxi in a timely manner, we decided to book him to take us to the famous U Bien Bridge for the following day.
 His price was 15,000 kyat ($15) and his name was Aung Aung.

 The next morning Aung Aung picked us up at 8:30.
 The vehicle he arrived with wasn’t a taxi as we had expected but what they call in Thailand a ‘songthau’, a type of open-air truck with skinny benches in the back.
 Hooo boy.

-Recalculating… (a phrase in that reoccurred an awful lot the first few days in Myanmar).
+“Recalculating…” (a phrase I repeated an awful lot those first few days in Myanmar).

 We had no other choice really, so we decided to go for it.
 It wasn’t particularly comfortable as we tried to fit our large western butts on benches made for much smaller Burmese bottoms.
 Al hit his head on the metal roof every time we went over a bump.

 But apart from these small things, there was a nice breeze and overall the experience was better than expected – maybe even better than a stifling taxi.

 We arrived at the bridge by 9:00.
 Aung Aung warned us that we had to be back to the truck by 10:00 in order to “see the monks eating”.

 The bridge was a kilometer long and made of wood with shady resting points along the way.
 Many of the rest areas had food and drinks for sale, and at one of them a fortune teller offered to tell us of our future.

 There was a woman selling sparrows in a cage.
 The little birds were frantic but you could pay to release one of the poor things and get good karma by doing so.
 But I had to ask myself, how much bad karma do the sparrow vendors get by caging them in the first place?